About 23 NYCRR 500

 Risk-based authentication and UBA in particular were designed to recognize if a privileged account is being used by a hacker.
 It recognizes deviations in behavior patterns and gives security teams the upper hand in preventing any damage from being done.
 By requiring risk-based authentication in the Part 500 regulation, the New York DFS has been forward looking.
 It remains to be seen whether other regulatory and standards organization will follow suit.

-To learn more on Risk-Based Authentication join us on our upcoming webinar here.
+To learn more on Risk-Based Authentication, watch our recorded webinar here.